 If you want to be one of them (high paying professionals), be a nerdy data analyst 😊

 So, you might think that whether Excel is the best tool to be one of them.

 No, Excel is not the best tool and not the only one.

 But as a starting tool and for small business decisions, it is the best tool.

 On this page, I’ve collected the best books that will help you perform better data analysis with the business information.

-Excel was always the best and easy going tool for data analysis and will be in future.
+Excel was always the best and easy-going tool for data analysis and will be in the future.